ashwin90/TreeLogitEstimation/README.md

 The `Simulation` and `Sushi` folders contains the code and data files to replicate the results in Sections 4.1 and 4.2 of the paper respectively.
 Instructions for running the code are provided within each folder.

-Any questions about the code should be directed to Ashwin.
+Any questions, including details regarding the data generation code, should be directed to Xinyi.